svpino/ml.school/README.md

     --backend-store-uri sqlite://mlflow.db
 ```

-For more information on the MLflow server, run the following command:
+For more information, check some of the [common ways to set up MLflow](https://mlflow.org/docs/latest/tracking.html#common-setups).
+You can also run the following command to get more information about the server:

 ```bash
 mlflow server --help